Shop and Save on New York State Health Insurance

 Massachusetts may be the next state to switch over to the Affordable Care Act’s federal health insurance exchange in time for this year’s open enrollment period.

-Massachusetts is not abandoning its state run health insurance exchange outright.
-Instead the state is planning for a massive overhaul of its system, which performed quite poorly during last year’s open enrollment.
-The plan now is to switch software contractors from the CGI to hCentive, the company that helped build the state exchanges in Colorado and Kentucky.
+Massachusetts is not abandoning its state-run health insurance exchange outright.
+Instead, the state is planning for a massive overhaul of its system, which performed quite poorly during last year’s open enrollment.
+The plan now is to switch software contractors from CGI to hCentive, the company that helped build the state exchanges in Colorado and Kentucky.

 The contingency plan if hCentive fails to adequately repair the exchange before November 2014 (the start of 2015 open enrollment), is to shift the enrollment responsibility for Massachusetts residents to the federal health insurance exchange at HealthCare.gov.

-Some state have already decided to switch over.
-Back in April the Oregon legislature voted to abandon their state run exchange, and turn their ACA health insurance enrollment over the federal government.
+Some states have already decided to switch over.
+Back in April, the Oregon legislature voted to abandon their state-run health insurance exchange and turn their ACA health insurance enrollment over to the federal government.

 State Health Insurance Exchanges vs. The Federal Health Insurance Exchange

-The Affordable Care Act is modeled off of the health insurance reform system that was implemented in Massachusetts in the mid-2000’s under then Governor Mitt Romney.
+The Affordable Care Act is modeled on the health insurance reform system that was implemented in Massachusetts in the mid-2000s under then-Governor Mitt Romney.
 That system called for the creation of an online state health insurance marketplace.

-During the most recent open enrollment period 27 states chose to allow the federal government to run their health insurance exchanges for them through HealthCare.gov.
-While only 17 states ran their own exchanges.
-The remaining states partnered with the federal government, but did not fully depend on HealthCare.gov for their enrollments.
+During the most recent open enrollment period 27 states chose to allow the federal government to run their health insurance exchanges for them through HealthCare.gov. while only 17 states run their own exchanges.
+The remaining states partnered with the federal government but did not fully depend on HealthCare.gov for their enrollments.

 Why switch over to HealthCare.gov?

-Despite the initial technical problems, the larger than expected number of states deferring to HealthCare.gov resulted in the system becoming incredibly large and robust.
-Many states, especially those who experienced serious technical issues with their own exchanges, now see HealthCare.gov as an attractive option.
+Despite the initial technical problems, the larger-than-expected number of states deferring to HealthCare.gov resulted in the system becoming incredibly large and robust.
+Many states, especially those that experienced serious technical issues with their own exchanges, now see HealthCare.gov as an attractive option.

 Rather than spending the money, time, and manpower required to get their own exchange functioning properly and up to the standards of the ACA, states can save their energy and simply have the federal government do it for them.